ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/perf.md

 In some cases, `perf` may not work on the Raspberry Pi 4 due to a mismatch between your running kernel and the `linux-perf` Debian package.
 To overcome this, build `perf` from source code.

-Install the required tools for kernel building.
+Install the required tools for kernel building:

 ```console
 sudo apt install git bc bison flex libssl-dev make
 ```

-Build `perf` using `make`.
+Build `perf` using `make`:

 ```console
 cd linux